-It deserves attention that a review petition is pending against the Hon'ble Gujarat High Court's order dated 20.10.2020 in Cosmo Films seeking to rectify the mistake apparent on record.
+The order in Cosmo Films Pvt.
+Ltd. has now been reviewed by the Gujarat High Court vide its order dated 19.09.2024, wherein the mistake apparent on record has been rectified and it has been correctly held that Notification No. 54/2018 is not applicable retrospectively from 23.10.2017 but instead from 09.10.2018.
 Further, the Writ Petition in Zaveri and Co.
 Pvt.
-Ltd. has been disposed by the same High Court as being infructuous on the basis that Notification No. 54 has been made applicable prospectively, and therefore, the grievance qua retrospective application of the said provision does not survive.
-Therefore, it is evident that the restriction prescribed under Rule 96(10) of the CGST Rules is considered to have been given prospective effect.
+Ltd. had previously been disposed by the same High Court as being infructuous on the basis that Notification No. 54 has been made applicable prospectively, and therefore, the grievance qua retrospective application of the said provision does not survive.
+Therefore, it is clear that the restriction prescribed under Rule 96(10) of the CGST Rules is applicable prospectively from 09.10.2018 to 08.10.2024.